Linda Chatman Thomsen

-Linda Chatman Thomsen was the director of the Division of Enforcement for the U.S. Securities and Exchange Commission from 2005 until early 2009.
+Linda Chatman Thomsen (born April 1, 1954) is an American attorney who was director of the Division of Enforcement for the U.S. Securities and Exchange Commission from 2005 until early 2009.
 Since arriving at the SEC in 1995, she worked under four SEC Chairmen: Arthur Levitt, Harvey Pitt, William H. Donaldson, and Christopher Cox.
 William Donaldson named her director of the Division of Enforcement on May 12, 2005.
 She is the first woman to serve as director of the Division of Enforcement.
 Thomsen is known for her role in the suits by the SEC against Enron and Martha Stewart, and for not having investigated Bernard Madoff.
 She succeeded Stephen M. Cutler.
-She is now a senior counsel at Davis Polk & Wardwell.
+As of 2016, she has been a senior counsel at Davis Polk & Wardwell.

-Thomsen is married to Steuart Hill Thomsen, a partner in the law firm Sutherland Asbill & Brennan LLP, whose clients include hedge funds, broker-dealers, and investment advisors for securities enforcement matters.

 Career

-Thomsen received her A.B. from Smith College and her law degree from Harvard Law School.
+Thomsen received her A.B. from Smith College and her J.D. degree from Harvard Law School.

 Before joining the staff of the Commission, she was in private practice at the law firm of Davis Polk & Wardwell in Washington, D.C., and New York, and also served as an Assistant United States Attorney for the District of Maryland.
 In November 2004, Thomsen was identified by writers and editors of the Wall Street Journal as one of fifty "Women to Watch".